awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-set-up-method-using-console.md

  To use the API Gateway console to specify an API's method request/response, and to configure how the method will authorize requests, follow these instructions\.

 **Note**
  These instructions assume you have already completed the steps in [Set up an API integration request using the API Gateway console](how-to-method-settings-console.md)\.
-They are best used to supplement the discussions given in [Build an API Gateway API with Lambda integration](getting-started-with-lambda-integration.md)\.
+They are best used to supplement the discussions given in [Build an API Gateway REST API with Lambda integration](getting-started-with-lambda-integration.md)\.

 1. With the method selected in the **Resources** pane, choose **Method Request** from the **Method Execution** pane\.